 Well, that all depends.
-If you take part in the first set of trips from August 12th-16th you will not be able to move anything into your residence hall.
+If you take part in the first set of trips from August 11th-15th you will not be able to move anything into your residence hall.
 For this reason, we recommend that incoming students who live within a few hours of Williamsburg to register for the first set of Pathways trips.

-If you are taking part in the second set of Pathways trips from August 19th-23rd you may be able to move items into your room.
+If you are taking part in the second set of Pathways trips from August 18th-22nd you most likely will be able to move items into your room.
 You may certainly bring everything you want to have at college with you, but the Office of Residence Life cannot guarantee that you will be able to put it directly into your room.
 Some residence halls will be ready for early check in and some will not.
 We will not know which rooms will be ready until closer to the time of the trips.
 However, we can guarantee a secure location to store your belongings while you are on your trip.
 You can then move everything into your room upon your return.

 Who will be leading my trip?

 Your guides on your adventures are Trip Leaders with the Tribe Adventure Program (TAP) at William & Mary.
 All Trip Leaders are current students with a passion for the outdoors and who enjoy sharing that passion with others.
 Trip Leaders go through an extensive training process in several areas of wilderness travel and outdoor recreation and are required to have a current Wilderness First Aid certification.
 Aside from teaching about the outdoors, they are a great resource to learn about college life and the various opportunities available at W&M.